abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/Getting-Started-V2.md

 Azure Arc provides unified management and governance solution for applications and services across diverse environments, enabling organizations to extend Azure's tools, security, and AI capabilities to their on-premises, edge, and multicloud infrastructures.
 This empowers consistent control and enhanced operational efficiency across all environments.

-- **Getting Started with Azure Arc**: Azure Arc is a service that extends Azure management to on-premises, other cloud providers, and edge environments.
+- **Getting Started with Azure Arc:** Azure Arc is a service that extends Azure management to on-premises, other cloud providers, and edge environments.
 You'll learn how to use Azure Arc to manage resources consistently across your hybrid and multi-cloud deployments.

-- **Onboard Azure Arc-enabled servers to Microsoft Sentinel and Microsoft Defender for Cloud**: Enhance the security of your Azure Arc-enabled servers by enabling Microsoft Defender for Cloud and onboarding these servers to Microsoft Sentinel.
+- **Onboard Azure Arc-enabled servers to Microsoft Sentinel and Microsoft Defender for Cloud:** Enhance the security of your Azure Arc-enabled servers by enabling Microsoft Defender for Cloud and onboarding these servers to Microsoft Sentinel.

-- **Enabling Azure Automanage for Server - Azure Arc**: Azure Automanage enrols, configures, and monitors the entire lifecycle of dev/test and production VMs for products, services and features such as Azure Security Centre, update management, change tracking, VM inventory, desired state configuration, guest configuration, automation accounts and log analytics.
+- **Enabling Azure Automanage for Server - Azure Arc:** Azure Automanage enrols, configures, and monitors the entire lifecycle of dev/test and production VMs for products, services and features such as Azure Security Centre, update management, change tracking, VM inventory, desired state configuration, guest configuration, automation accounts and log analytics.

-- **Enable GitOps Configuration on connected K8s Cluster**: Use GitOps to deploy and manage containerized applications on Azure Arc-enabled Kubernetes clusters.
-You'll configure a Git repository to store the desired state of your Kubernetes applications, and then use an operator to automatically deploy and update these configurations across multiple clusters.
+- **Enable GitOps Configuration on connected K8s Cluster:** Use GitOps to deploy and manage containerized applications on Azure Arc-enabled Kubernetes clusters.
+You'll configure a Git repository to store the desired state of your Kubernetes applications, and then use an operator to deploy and update these configurations across multiple clusters automatically.
 This approach centralizes management and empowers developers to contribute directly to the Git repository.

-- **Enforce GitOps using Azure Policy for Azure Arc-enabled Kubernetes**: Use Azure Policy to enforce that each Azure Arc-enabled Kubernetes cluster has specific GitOps configurations applied to it.
+- **Enforce GitOps using Azure Policy for Azure Arc-enabled Kubernetes:** Use Azure Policy to enforce that each Azure Arc-enabled Kubernetes cluster has specific GitOps configurations applied to it.

-- **Onboard Azure Monitor for containers with Azure Arc-enabled Kubernetes cluster**: Configure Azure Monitor for containers and view insights for Kubernetes - Azure Arc resource.
+- **Onboard Azure Monitor for containers with Azure Arc-enabled Kubernetes cluster:** Configure Azure Monitor for containers and view insights for Kubernetes - Azure Arc resource.

-- **Deploying Azure Arc Data Controller with direct connectivity mode**: Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
-You will be deploying an Azure data controller in direct connectivity mode to a custom location using Azure portal and Azure CLI.
+- **Deploying Azure Arc Data Controller with direct connectivity mode:** Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
+You will be deploying an Azure data controller in direct connectivity mode to a custom location using the Azure portal and Azure CLI.

 ## Prerequisites